 1935 Hispano-Suiza K6 Cabriolet by Brandone

-- Winner of the Grand Prix d’Honneur, 1936 L’Elegance Automobile on the Cote d’Azur
+- Winner of the Grand Prix d’Honneur at the 1936 L’Elegance Automobile on the Cote d’Azure

-When it at last came time to replace Hispano-Suiza’s hallowed H6 model in 1935, the company created a new engine with a shorter 110-millimetre stroke and improved breathing, allowing for more horsepower from fewer cubic inches of displacement.
-It was mounted to an impressive chassis and equipped with an ingenious four-wheel braking system, which utilizes a driveshaft-mounted servomechanism to multiply the mechanical pressure applied to the brake pedal.
-Semi-elliptical leaf springs supported both the front and rear axles, and in the engine, liberal use was made of lightweight alloys and high-strength steels, providing a stiff structure that was also lightweight enough to permit very high performance.
+When it at last came time to replace Hispano-Suiza’s hallowed H6 model in 1935, the company created a new engine with a shorter 110-millimeter stroke and improved breathing, allowing for more horsepower from fewer cubic inches of displacement.
+It was mounted to an impressive chassis and equipped with an ingenious four-wheel braking system, which utilizes a driveshaft-mounted servo mechanism to multiply the mechanical pressure applied to the brake pedal.
+Semi-elliptic leaf springs supported both the front and rear axles, and in the engine, liberal use was made of lightweight alloys and high-strength steels, providing a stiff structure that was also lightweight enough to permit very high performance.

-This car was originally delivered to a Mr or Mrs Copley on 4 May 1935; later owners included a May from Lyons and, finally, in 1955, Madame Pierre, of 36 rue Montalant a Villeurbaume, Rhone.
-It then made its way to the United States, where the rear deck, top and windshield were redesigned, opening what had been a small package area behind the front seats into a full rear seat for two passengers.
+This car was originally delivered to a Mr. or Mrs. Copley on May 4, 1935; later owners included a May from Lyons and, finally, in 1955, Madame Pierre, of 36 rue Montalant a Villeurbaume, Rhone.
+It then made its way to the United States, where the rear deck, top, and windshield were redesigned, opening what had been a small package area behind the front seats into a full rear seat for two passengers.
 In this form, the Hispano was acquired by the Blackhawk Collection and then by noted French automobile collector Peter Mullin.
 Following a restoration, it became one of the best-known surviving examples of the K6, thanks to features in Car Collector magazine and in Dennis Adler’s book, Speed and Luxury.
-It was displayed at the Pebble Beach Concours d’Elegance in 1986, 1991 and 1999, receiving two 2nd in Class awards and, in its final showing, the Alec Ulmann Award, representing the most exciting Hispano-Suiza present.
+It was displayed at the Pebble Beach Concours d’Elegance in 1986, 1991, and 1999, receiving two Second in Class awards and, in its final showing, the Alec Ulmann Award, representing the most exciting Hispano-Suiza present.

-The car, however, was not without its share of mystery, having over the years lost its identity, with its coachwork variously attributed to Letourneur et Marchand, Saoutchik, Figoni and Kellner!
-Following renowned American collectors Sam and Emily Mann’s acquisition of the K6 from the Mullin Collection, noted historian Andre Vaucourt was commissioned to fully research its history.
+However, the car was not without its share of mystery, having over the years lost its identity, with its coachwork variously attributed to Letourneur et Marchand, Saoutchik, Figoni, and Kellner!
+Following the present owner’s acquisition of the K6 from the Mullin Collection, noted historian Andre Vaucourt was commissioned to fully research its history.
 Vaucourt was able to uncover original Brandone drawings of the rakish design that appear to be for this car, as well as a period photograph of the completed car in front of the Hispano-Suiza office in Bois Colombes.

-An article in the May 1936 issue of La Carrosserie announced the car’s receipt of the top honour, the Grand Prix d’Honneur, for the most beautiful French automobile at the L’Elegance Automobile on the Cote d’Azure, accompanied by a Madame Lartique.
-The car was described as having Brandone coachwork and being a ‘stunning creation, with the receding beltline emphasizing the rush of chrome and the protruding edges of ribbed wings standing out in blue over cream.’
+An article in the May 1936 issue of La Carrosserie announced the car’s receipt of the top honor, the Grand Prix d’Honneur, for the most beautiful French automobile at the L’Elegance Automobile on the Cote d’Azure, accompanied by a Madame Lartique.
+The car was described as having Brandone coachwork and being a “stunning creation, with the receding beltline emphasizing the rush of chrome and the protruding edges of ribbed wings standing out in blue over cream.”

 Following the restoration, the Hispano-Suiza triumphantly returned to Pebble Beach once more, completing the Pebble Beach Motoring Tour and capturing not only the Alec Ulmann Trophy for a second time, but also winning its class and being nominated for Best of Show.
-No less outstanding mechanically than stylistically, in 2013 it participated in the Hispano-Suiza Rally in Arizona.
-In 2015 it received a full engine rebuild by RM Auto Restoration, including new rings, pistons and gaskets, and a full inspection of the heads and bearings, which were found to be in excellent condition.
+No less outstanding mechanically than stylistically, it recently participated in the Hispano-Suiza Rally in Arizona, and it recently received a full engine rebuild by RM Auto Restoration, including new rings, pistons, and gaskets and a full inspection of the heads and bearings, which were found to be in excellent condition.
 “The car is a lovely driver,” its owner states, “with a very solid, stable road feel, light steering, smooth gear-shifting, and excellent brakes, as only Hispano was able to feature.”

-The result is a car that is simply outstanding in every way, with exhaustive work undertaken to make it the best that it can possibly be.
+The result is a car that is simply outstanding in every way, with exhaustive work undertaken to make it the best that it can be possibly be for this sale.
 It is accompanied by copies of the documentation uncovered by Vaucourt, including the Cote d’Azure magazine feature, photographs of the car from the period immediately following its completion, as well as from the post-war era, and a brief history of Carrosserie Brandone.

 Decades have passed since Etienne Brandone’s hammers were quieted and the last K6 left Bois-Colombes.
 The excellence they created together endures, carrying with it a proud and now well-known heritage of concours successes spanning 80 years, from the coast of Cannes to the cliffs of Monterey.